-Natasha Gaines, Director of Administration/Executive Administrative Assistant to the Executive Vice President and Chief Business Officer, ngaines@mccormick.edu; office #232B) manages operation of the reception desk and mailroom, administration and operation of parking, classroom scheduling, security, and the day to day maintenance and operations of property & facilities.
+Natasha Gaines, Director of Administration/Executive Administrative Assistant to the Executive Vice President and Chief Business Officer, ngaines@mccormick.edu) manages operation of the reception desk and mailroom, administration and operation of parking, classroom scheduling, security, and the day to day maintenance and operations of property & facilities.
 Natasha is assisted administratively by Monica Williams.
-Natasha is also assisted in Property and Facilities by Luke Wallace and Armando Del Valle, outside contractors, and student workers.
+Natasha is also assisted in Property and Facilities by Armando Del Valle, outside contractors, and student workers.
 She is the supervisor for student employees in the mailroom/reception and security.
-For more information, please contact Natasha Gaines, Director of Administration/Executive Administrative Assistant to the Executive Vice President and Chief Business Officer (ngaines@mccormick.edu; office #232B).
+For more information, please contact Natasha Gaines, Director of Administration/Executive Administrative Assistant to the Executive Vice President and Chief Business Officer (ngaines@mccormick.edu).